EleutherAI/website/content/faq.md

 #### Q: *Are the codebases free software?*

-A: GPT&#8288;-&#8288;Neo is MIT-licensed, while GPT&#8288;-&#8288;NeoX is licenced under Apache.
+A: GPT&#8288;-&#8288;Neo is MIT-licensed, while GPT&#8288;-&#8288;NeoX is licensed under Apache 2.0.
 These are the most freely-termed licenses that we can provide for each codebase respectively.

 ---

 #### Q: *Are the models free software?*

-A: We have not determined the licensing situation for our models yet.
+A: Models are licensed as under Apache 2.0.

 ---